Great-Sun-Group/credex-core/docs/deploy/infrastructure_management.md

 The Terraform deployment process is designed to create and manage the necessary AWS resources for the credex-core application.
 Key aspects of this process include:

+1. **Modular Structure**: The Terraform configuration is split into three modules: connectors, databases, and app.

-1. **Environment-specific Configurations**: Separate Terraform workspaces are used for development, staging, and production environments.
+2. **Environment-specific Configurations**: Separate Terraform workspaces are used for development, staging, and production environments.
+Environment-specific variables are stored in .tfvars files in the `terraform/environments/` directory.

-2. **Resource Creation**: The process creates various AWS resources including ECS clusters, EC2 instances for Neo4j, security groups, and networking components.
+3. **Resource Creation**: The process creates various AWS resources including VPCs, security groups, ECS clusters, EC2 instances for Neo4j, and other networking components.

-3. **Neo4j Instance Management**: Terraform manages the creation and configuration of Neo4j instances, including the application of the Enterprise license.
+4. **Neo4j Instance Management**: Terraform manages the creation and configuration of Neo4j instances, including the application of the Enterprise license.

-4. **Secrets Management**: Sensitive information such as database credentials and API keys are managed through GitHub Secrets and injected into the ECS task definition.
+5. **Secrets Management**: Sensitive information such as database credentials and API keys are managed through GitHub Secrets and injected into the ECS task definition.

-5. **Output Management**: After resource creation, important information like Neo4j Bolt URLs are output and stored as GitHub Secrets for use in the application.
+6. **Output Management**: After resource creation, important information like Neo4j Bolt URLs are output and stored as GitHub Secrets for use in the application.

 ## Manual Terraform Management